steviebeenz/JI-Anticheat/README.md

-# I forked this as I new Terminalsin would make this private again.
+# I forked this as I knew Terminalsin would make this private again.
 Why would he keep his code public?
 Here is an archive of it.

 # JI Anticheat
  New generation of anticheating